Netstat Command in Linux - 25 Commands with Examples

 Terminal output of the command netstat -a

-The output lists established connections along with servers which are open or listening.
+The output lists established connections along with servers that are open or listening.

 List All TCP Ports